gormanb/mongo-shardalyzer/README.md

 	node mongo-shardalyzer.js

 Then open `localhost:3000` in your browser.
-Click the Menu icon in the top-left to set server connection options, then select a namespace to pull data from the `mongod/s`.
+Click the Menu icon in the top-left to set server connection options, hit Return, and select a namespace to visualise.

+Shardalyzer can pull data from a standalone `mongod` containing a config dump, directly from a config server, or via a `mongos`.

 ToDo
 -----